-I often found myself needing to create a bootable USB stick with some Linux distro, either to install and try it, or to use it live for specific purpose, like using Tails Linux to generate/restore a PGP key and install it on the smart card, or using ParrotSec for testing or HTB challenges.
+I have often found myself needing to create a bootable USB stick with some Linux distro, either to install and try it, or to use it live for a specific purpose.
+Like using Tails Linux to generate or restore a PGP key and install it on the smart card, or using ParrotSec for testing or HTB/OTW challenges.

-I know it was possible to create a hard drive with multiple OS in different partitions, so I thought, it has to be possible to do the same thing using a USB drive.
+I knew it was possible to create a hard drive with multiple OS in different partitions, so I thought it had to be possible to do the same thing using a USB drive.

 Don’t.

-After spending days, looking into the grub configurations for running Rocky Linux and Proxmox (to no avail).
-I’m going to save you some deep rabbit hole dive.
+After spending days looking into the grub configurations for running Rocky Linux and Proxmox (to no avail), I’m going to save you a deep rabbit hole dive.

 Long answer, I didn’t find a lot of info online on how to create a multi-partition multi-boot USB stick,